LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

   * Students often struggle getting started and putting all the concepts together
   * Student work can be seen in repl.it classroom

 # Feedback
 Feedback on student work is a great time to highlight things the student did well and also inform students of bad programming practices.
+Be positive, empathetic, and reassuring when talking to the student about their code.

 ## Feedback in Person
+Reviewing student code in class is a great way to give instant feedback. **DO NOT** code a solution for the student.
+Be clear about what they did right.
+Ask questions about their code.
+Inform student of best practices and give hints about solutions.

 ## Feedback in Canvas
 TODO: screen shot?

 ## Feedback in repl.it Classroom
-TODO: screen shot?
+TODO: screen shot of possible statuses

-## Feedback in github.com Repositories
-TODO: s